farmerbb/Notepad/README-NEW.md

 ![notepad readme](https://user-images.githubusercontent.com/36028424/39695245-83b15cfc-521c-11e8-935c-c4a9cdcfbe90.png)

-Notepad is currently being rewritten from the ground up!
-The app's 8-year old codebase is being replaced with one that is fully modernized and aims to follow Android development's best practices for 2022.
+Notepad has been rewritten from the ground up!
+The app's 8-year old codebase has been replaced with one that is fully modernized and aims to follow Android development's best practices for 2022.

 This README is meant to track the progress of the rewrite, and also give a general overview of the architecture of the app in comparison to the old one.